This article assumes you're

 unaware adults who raised them.
 "Relating well enough" means consistently

-filling your current relationship needs well
+filling your current relationship

 enough in various situations.